Tuesday, July 26, 2022

 Canopy Walk at Poring Hot Spring

-At the Poring Hot Spring where we spent an afternoon on 12 July 22, four from three generations among the families decided to have a go at the Canopy Walk.
+At Poring Hot Spring, where we spent the afternoon of 12.07.2022, four of us - spanning three generations - decided to take on the Canopy Walk.

-Walking a narrow strip of timber board suspended more than 200ft above ground did raise the heart beats.
-My last walk along a suspension bridge was in Vancouver at the Capilano Suspension Bridge five years ago (Read here).
-That walk was more relaxed because of its width, shorter length and less sway.
+Walking the narrow strip of timber boards suspended more than 200 feet above the forest floor certainly set the heart racing.
+My last suspension bridge experience was at Vancouver’s Capilano Suspension Bridge five years ago (Read here).
+That crossing felt far more relaxed - wider, shorter, and with much less sway.

 The downhill walk was comparatively easier.
 In the end, it was the youngsters who led the way!